RBI Bonds

 Broad Features of RBI Bonds

 If you can lock in your investment for 7 years, then investing in RBI Bonds can be a great decision.
-It is important to note that the lock-in period for senior citizens is relaxed.
-It is 6 years for investors in 60-70 years of age, 5 years for 70-80 age bracket, and 4 years for those above 80 years.
+The lock in for senior citizens varies as per age.
+It is 6 years for investors between the age of 60 and 70 years, 5 years for 70 and 80 years, and 4 years for those above 80 years.

 - RBI Bonds cannot be traded in the secondary market.
 Also, they are not eligible to be used as collateral for loans from any banking or non-banking financial institutions.